 Models will be implemented in a user-friendly, well-documented library for Python or SageMath.
 This will enable researchers to conduct various “in silico” experiments.

-New algorithms and data structures will be added to this library as they get developed.
+New algorithms and data structures will be added to this library as they are developed.
 The library will be used to solve several practical self-assembly problems in synthetic biology to demonstrate its usability.
 Parallelizable algorithms will be developed to enable (computationally intensive) enumerations of strong traces of large polyhedra on multiprocessor systems and computer clusters, which was not possible until now.
 We will also consider the self-assembly of planar nanostructures from the viewpoint of the mathematical theory of tilings.
-The mathematics and software that will be developed will have direct applications in the area of synthetic biology.
+The mathematics and software being developed will have direct applications in the area of synthetic biology.

 Project main goal